VisualsDev/visual-engine/README.md

 Modular Design: Extend and customize the engine to suit your needs.

-Built-In Tools:
+* Built-In Tools:

-Sprite and animation management.
+* Sprite and animation management.

-Physics engine integration.
+* Physics engine integration.

-Audio system for sound effects and music.
+* Audio system for sound effects and music.

-Input handling for keyboard, mouse, and touch controls.
+* Input handling for keyboard, mouse, joypad, and touch controls.

-Scene Management: Easily manage game scenes and transitions.
+* Scene Management: Easily manage game scenes and transitions.

-Open Source: Fully open-source under the MIT license.
+* Open Source: Fully open-source under the MIT license.
 Contribute, modify, and share!

 ## Getting Started
 Prerequisites